andrewsiemer/MOBIL-ID-Reader/README.md

 **Run time ~20 minutes.
 Reboot recommended after install.
 EXISTING INSTALLATION, IF ANY, WILL BE OVERWRITTEN.**

-> Please note the MOBIL-ID Reader will not work correctly until the system has been rebooted.
+> The MOBIL-ID Reader will not work correctly until the system has been rebooted.

+---

 ## MOBIL-ID Reader Status Codes
 Once the MOBIL-ID Reader software is installed correctly and has been rebooted, the unit will use the LED on the MOBIL-ID Reader Board to show its status.